brendanbautista/SLC-GNS-Data/README.md

 # SLC-GNS-Data

-As discussed, can you please get me YTD data for all SLC to LAX ICT files per the below.
-I want to understand the % of TCS, AEX and OEX files moving on GNS each day.
+YTD data for all SLC to LAX ICT files per the below.
+Want to understand the % of TCS, AEX and OEX files moving on GNS each day.

-Let me know if you need additional information.
-I’m hoping to have this ahead of a conversation I’m having on Thursday.
-Let me know if you need more time.
+- Exclude 'LAS' origin, only 'SLC'

 11/11 Update:
 Can you please pull YTD files for SLC only?
 Need to understand the following: